strauberly/food-order/README.md

 # Food Order App

 ### An application designed to practice learned concepts in React such as state management and passing state and data between components, context utilization, forwarding refs, and useEffect.
+Supabase is utilized for building a quick remote backend.
 This README serves as a dev journal until application is complete.

 ---